 (141 / 122) decalcomaniuh = decalcomania, "the art or process of transferring pictures or designs from specially prepared paper to wood, metal, glass, etc." A decal.

 A. I. Dolon = "dolos" = "bait, cunning contrivance, craft, cunning, treachery, wiliness" [Greek].
 Cummings notes that the name could also be construed as an "eidolon=shape,image" [Greek].
 The most recent edition reads "E. I. Dolon" (123).
-Thus the Tattooed Man is a tricky artist.
+Cummings may also refer to Walt Whitman's poem, "Eidólons," in which the images represent "the universes, / Purport and end, ever the permanent life of life" (8).
+The Tattooed Man, too, presents "permanent" images--he's a tricky artist.

 Muddur Mucree = "Mother